sparrow-acoustics/sparrowpy/supp_materials/README.md

 Installation
 ============
 **NOTE:** the notebook examples will not perform correctly, unless the installation is perfectly followed.
 Since sparrowpy's development is continuous, the exact install version (1.0.0) must be respected.
-The performance of the python scripts may also be affected unless the same dependencies are installed.
+The performance of the Python scripts may also be affected unless the same dependencies are installed.
 The installation is described in the following subsections.

 ### Requirements
 In order to run the examples, you must have Python=3.11 installed on your machine.
 The authors only guarantee functionality for this version.

+The ray-tracing simulation output of the application examples (see Sections VI.A and VI.B in the paper) is provided in these materials.
+The authors also provide the original scripts used for the generation of this data.
+Should the user want to run them locally, this requires a [MATLAB](https://it.mathworks.com/products/matlab.html) installation.
+These scripts also require an install of the [ita toolbox](https://www.ita-toolbox.org/) and [RAVEN](https://www.virtualacoustics.org/RAVEN/).
+The latter requires a valid license (free for research and educational purposes), which the authors cannot distribute.

 ### Environment
 We recommend the user create and activate a [local virtual environment](https://docs.python.org/3/library/venv.html).
 Installing the requirements and running the simulations in such an environment is a way to avoid potential conflicts with other installations and programs.
 It's also possible to create and activate a [virtual environment using conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ### Installation using pip

-Once your environment is activated, the exact version of sparrowpy and requirements for these materials are installed by running the following line in the command line
+Once your environment is activated, the exact version of sparrowpy and requirements for these materials are installed by running the following command line in the current directory.

 ```
 pip install -r requirements.txt